Interactive Task Planning with Language Models: METHOD

 \section{METHOD}

 \method{} offers a blend of high-level planning and low-level execution, powered by LLMs.
-In contrast to prior work~\cite{Liang2022-vh,singh2023progprompt}, our approach enables the LLM to create a high-level plan informed by contextual information in the form of a list of steps.
+In contrast to prior work~\citep{Liang2022-vh,singh2023progprompt}, our approach enables the LLM to create a high-level plan informed by contextual information in the form of a list of steps.
 Each step of this plan is subsequently realized by another LLM with access to the functional API of the robot.
 A pre-trained VLM grounds the visual scene into language.
 Our work focuses on how to instantiate such a system in the real world.
-Our framework, shown in Fig.~\ref{fig:main}, consists of three primary building blocks:
+Our framework, shown in \autoref{fig:main}, with a more detailed breakdown in \autoref{fig:detail}, consists of a hierarchy of two levels, the high level and low level.